-- Any configuration changes resulting from UI interactions, for instance, changing the order of functions in a pipeline, or changing the order of routes, do not require restarts. - All Cribl LogStream configuration file changes resulting from direct file manipulations in (bin|local|default)/cribl/... will require restarts. - In the case of a Cribl App for Splunk, Splunk configurations file changes may or may not require restarts.
+- Any configuration changes resulting from UI interactions, for instance, changing the order of functions in a pipeline, or changing the order of routes, do not require restarts. - All Cribl LogStream configuration file changes resulting from direct file manipulations in (bin|local|default)/cribl/... will require restarts. - Worker Nodes might temporarily disappear from the Master's Workers tab while restarting. - In the case of a Cribl App for Splunk, Splunk configurations file changes might or might not require restarts.
 Please check with recent Splunk docs.